-This form must be submitted during the first semester of study with the SIA.
-The requirement must then be fully met before a student will be placed on the graduation list.
+The requirement must then be fully met before a student can graduate.
 Not completing this requirement will delay the student's degree completion, regardless of whether all other academic requirements have been met.

-Questions regarding the language proficiency requirement should sent to email@example.com.
+Questions regarding the language proficiency requirement should be sent to firstname.lastname@example.org